valeravilks/celestial/docs/README.md

 - Routing does not work if the "Post name" is not valued in Permalink

+- Not package in vendor:publish
+  - Try `lando acorn package:discover`

 ## Create Atom

 ### Generate component